waynodiablo/Oystercard/yelpv3.md

 #### Refactoring using partials

-A good rule of thumb is that if you do something twice, you should consider refactoring.
-(If you're doing it three times, *definitely* refactor.)
+A good rule of thumb is that if you do something twice, you should consider refactoring (if you're doing it three times, *definitely* refactor).

 We've used the same form for restaurants twice (in create and edit) – exactly the same code.
 This is unnecessary duplication, and it also makes life more difficult for us.
 If we updated our restaurants model – say we wanted it to include an address – then we have two forms to update.
 If we forgot to do that, things would break.